Mas Mansoer: Biography

-During the Japanese occupation, Mansoer was under pressure due to his activities with Muhammadiyah.
+Mansoer was under pressure during the Japanese occupation due to his activities with Muhammadiyah.
 Mansoer, Kyai Hajji Wahid Hasyim, and Kyai Hajji Taufiqurrahman then formed an Islamic organization called Masyumi.
 After the group was formed, the Japanese government banned all political organizations and formed PUTERA (Pusat Tenaga Rakyat; previously Jawa Hokokai) to spread its propaganda.
 Mansoer, along with Sukarno, Mohammad Hatta, and Soewardi Soerjaningrat, were appointed as leaders in 1942; collectively they were known as the Empat Serangkai (Four Series).
 He accepted the appointment and resigned as Chairman of Muhammadiyah.
-Mansoer resigned from PUTERA in 1944 by reason of illness.
-During this period, Mansoer conveyed an idea of a roemah jang moerah dan sehat ("cheap and healthy house") in a meeting with other intellectuals and Japanese officers; this was hoped to solve housing problems faced by native Indonesians.
+Mansoer resigned from PUTERA in 1944 because of illness.
+During this period, Mansoer conveyed the idea of a roemah jang moerah dan sehat ("cheap and healthy house") in a meeting with other intellectuals and Japanese officers; this was hoped to solve housing problems faced by native Indonesians.
 His idea was supported by Sukarno.
 He also drew a blueprint for the project.

 Before the Proclamation of Indonesian Independence, Mansoer became a member of the Panitia Persiapan Kemerdekaan Indonesia (Preparatory Committee for Indonesian Independence).
 During the national revolution, Mansoer helped the people of Surabaya in defending the city against the British Army.
-Then, he was arrested by the Dutch, and was told to give a speech and convince the people of Surabaya to surrender; however, he refused.
+Then, he was arrested by the Dutch, and told to give a speech and convince the people of Surabaya to surrender; however, he refused.
 As a result, Mansoer was jailed in Kalisosok Prison in Surabaya.

 Mansoer died on 25 April 1946 in the prison.
 His remains were buried in Gipu, Surabaya.

 Religious views

-With respect to banking, Mansoer issued a fatwa that all kinds of bank interest are haraam (forbidden).
+Concerning banking, Mansoer issued a fatwa that all kinds of bank interest are haraam (forbidden).
 However, doing business in banking was still allowed.
 On another issue, during the Nineteenth Congress of Muhammadiyah, Hajji Rasul contended that unisex majlis were haraam, but Mansoer disagreed.
 After discussing it, they agreed to declare them makruh (objectionable).
 In the purification of Islamic teachings, Mansoer prohibited bid‘ah, taqlid, and takhayul (superstition) in worship.
 He also forbade the tradition of grave pilgrimages, selametan, and doing a talqin for a body.
 He said that setbacks suffered by Muslims were caused by their weak beliefs and egoism, and that to fix these problems, Muslims should base their lives on the Quran and Hadiths.
 In his work Risalah Tawhid dan Sjirik (Treatise of Monotheism and Polytheism) he stated that another cause of Muslims' weakness was interference in Islamic thought and practices from polytheism.